a guide to love, trust and coming of age with photographer olivia bee

 Time management helps.
-There were occasions when I'd tell my school 'okay I'm going to leave to shoot this five day car campaign' and they'd be like no you're not and I'd say well actually, yes I am.
-Maybe I'd get a bad grade but I'd make up for it later.
-It was a strange, weird and emotionally taxing way to grow up for sure but I wouldn't have wanted it any other way.
-I was a 16 year old kid hanging out with people who were just having their first children and working for big creative agencies.
+There were occasions when I'd tell my school 'okay I'm going to leave to shoot this five day car campaign' and they'd be like 'no you're not' and I'd say, 'well actually, yes I am'.
+Maybe I'd get a bad grade, but I'd make up for it later.
+It was a strange, weird and emotionally taxing way to grow up, but I wouldn't have wanted it any other way.
+I was a 16-year-old kid hanging out with people who were just having their first children and working for big creative agencies.
 That's a different world and I had to constantly prove myself even though I was fucking good and got the job done.
-Until you're Craig McDean or Quentin Tarantino you have to prove yourself over and over again.
+Until you're Craig McDean or Quentin Tarantino, you have to prove yourself over and over again.
 One of the really cool things about making stuff when you're young is there's no pressure to succeed other than from inside yourself.
 You have the freedom to mess up if you want to.

-I went to a talk with photographer Nadav Kander recently and he said something which I found really interesting which was that you need to distance yourself from the initial time of a shoot and looking over your work because you have so much emotional attachment to it at the time which can overshadow your vision.
+I went to a talk with photographer Nadav Kander recently and he said something I found really interesting: you need to distance yourself from the initial time of a shoot because you have an emotional attachment to it.
+It's better to look over the work later on.
 Does that resonate with you at all?
 How much time do you give yourself from shooting to editing and sharing something?

 Have your thoughts on nudity always been really open?
-Why do you choose to photograph nudes and do you think there's a line between representation and exploitation?
+Why do you choose to photograph nudes?
+Do you think there's a line between representation and exploitation?